-We are proud of the current physical education (PE) curriculum provision and the improvements in our sporting achievements that we have made over recent years.
+We are proud of the current physical education (PE) curriculum provision and the sporting achievements we have made over recent years.
 Children have 1-hour PE lessons twice a week as a core part of the curriculum.
 All children from Reception to Year 6 go swimming for one academic term during the year and we run cycling proficiency for our Year 5 children.

-We were extremely delighted that in June 2016 St Nicholas School won the District Bonner Cup for the 2nd year running.
-The Bonner Cup is open to small schools and awarded to those winning the most points over all sports throughout the year, recognising the smaller pool of athletic talent they have to draw on.
+We were delighted that The Bonner Cup is open to small schools and awarded to those winning the most points over all sports throughout the year, recognising the smaller pool of athletic talent they have to draw on.
 Impressively in June 2016 we also came third in The Woodward Cup, open to all Harpenden schools regardless of size.
-It was a well deserved award and demonstrates the impact of our targeted sports funding in each competitive sport and of increased specialist coaching.
+It was a well-deserved award and demonstrates the impact of our targeted sports funding in each competitive sport and of increased specialist coaching.

 • Winner Cross Country Small Schools (2nd place overall)